glest/glest-data/README.md

 - themes for menu/gui
 - translations

-ZetaGlest is a network multi-player real-time strategy game engine.
+Glest is a network multi-player real-time strategy game engine.
-It's shipped with the ZetaPack mod, which includes several factions, each one consisting of many 3d characters.
+It's shipped with the FactionPack mod, which includes several factions, each one consisting of many 3d characters.
 The factions are loosely based on historical empires with added elements of fantasy, such as mummies produced by Egyptian priests, Indian shamans who summon